KINGDOM WORKERS HANDBOOK

 If you are fundraising for your trip, carefully read the fundraising policies below.

-100% of a person’s financial support must be raised or remitted prior to the mission trip
+100% of a person’s financial support must be raised or remitted prior to the mission trip, or they will not be allowed to participate.

 Should you choose not to go on the trip, after expenses are incurred, you are fully responsible for all non-refundable costs incurred.
 Examples of non-refundable items include, but are not limited to, airline tickets*.